I love a climbing plant and because I’m not good with houseplants, I decided to make a faux climbing topiary for my bathroom.

 I love making topiaries and here is one I shared last spring called Easy DIY Topiaries You Can Make Yourself.
 In addition, if you are looking for a container, you might like this tutorial on How to Age Clay Pots.

-Make the Topiary
+Make The Topiary

 To create the climbing topiary, begin by cutting several pieces of the faux greenery stem.

 Apply a generous bundle at the base of the grapevine to cover the sticks that are exposed.
-Then begin to apply the smaller cuttings by weaving them into the grape vine as though they are climbing up.
-Use small amounts of hot glue to secure the cuttings in place.

 Finished Grapevine Topiary